 - Creative Magnificence in Milpitas, California: $70 – $90 for the first hour, depending on how complex the project is, and $9 – $11 for each additional increment of 15 minutes

 Travel is generally included in most furniture assemblers’ flat rates or hourly pricing.
 However, some may charge an additional fee if a customer’s home or office is outside the professional’s standard service range.
 For example, Handy G Flat Package Furniture Assembly charges a $15 travel fee for extra far distances.

-- Determine your budget: Figure out how much you have to spend on professional furniture assembly services.
+- Determine your budget.
+Figure out how much you have to spend on professional furniture assembly services.
 Knowing your budget will help determine what pieces you can afford to have assembled.

-- Ask if there are discounts: Some furniture assemblers offer seasonal specials and year-round price reductions for groups such as military members, seniors, and students.
-It never hurts to ask!
+- Ask if there are discounts.
+Some furniture assemblers offer seasonal specials and year-round price reductions for groups such as military members, seniors, and students.
+It never hurts to ask.

 - DIY it: If the piece doesn’t look particularly difficult or complicated to put together, consider trying to put it together yourself to save some cash.